kumarshantanu/dime/README.md

 `dime.core/inject-all` (and `dime.core/inject`) allows an option map argument to customize the runtime behavior.

 * Option `:pre-index` may be useful to `deref` the vars (for faster dispatch) before making a partial fn
-* Option `:post-inject-wrapper` may be useful to catch any exceptions arising from post-injection handlers
+* Option `:post-inject-processor` may be useful to catch any exceptions arising from post-injection handlers

 ## License